brunojunqueira/tasker-man/README.md

 ---
 ### Usage

-You can use DTR with any time you need, since you put the time symbols in order `year -> month -> day -> hour -> minute -> second`.
+You can use SST with any time you need, since you put the time symbols in order `year -> month -> day -> hour -> minute -> second`.

 Example: